 Secrets of an award-winning visual storyteller

-After years of writing magazine features, family and individual biographies, arts reviews, and city and organizational histories, I shifted from words to images and discover an unusual method for creating unique fine art that tells a story.
+After years of writing magazine features, family and individual biographies, arts reviews, and organizational histories, I shifted from words to images and discover an unusual method for creating unique fine art that tells a story.

-Mostly self taught, as a kid I painted oils with my father and stepmother (including sessions with artist Fritz Willis).
+Mostly self-taught, as a kid I painted oils with my father and stepmother (including sessions with artist Fritz Willis).
 And always seeking a project, I created doll clothes and hats, sewed clothes, designed and made stained glass, and learned the American Indian art of sand paintings.

 Debbi Swanson Patrick